oconnellryan/oconnellryan.github.io/ufc-rankings.md

 ### Why These Rankings?

 The UFC rankings are a key part of the sport’s ecosystem, but as with any system influenced by human voting they can be shaped by perception and promotional dynamics.
-To offer an alternative lens, I created an objective rankings model that evaluates fighters purely on results and highlights fighter stock in a consistent, data-driven way.
+To offer an alternative lens, I created an objective rankings model that evaluates fighters purely on results and quantifies fighter stock in a consistent, data-driven way.

 ### Explore The Rankings:
 Use the interactive tool below to browse my updated rankings.
 These are updated automatically after each event and reflect results, opponent strength, and recent activity — not media perception.